jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 He asks 1000 people in each community and collect the information on their income, education and the corresponding number of online dates.
 Pieter is interested in finding out how each community values their intellectual vs his humble post-doc salary.
 So even this model looks overwhemly simple, it serves its purpose.

+Pieter will define a model with trainable parameters (W & b).
+He make a guess on the parameters and calculate how a tiny change in those parameters will impact on the error.
+With this informatin, he make tiny change to those parameter.
+He keeps continue until the parameters converge to stable numbers.

-**Deep learing is about learning from mistakes.** His stratragy to create a model for each community will be:
+**Deep learing is about learning from mistakes.** This is the high level steps for Pieter to build the model.
 1. Take a first guess on W and b.
 2. Use the model above to compute the number of dates.
-3. With the computed value and the number of dates provided by each sample, compute the error of the model.
+3. With the computed value and the number of dates provided by each sample, compute the mean square error of the model.
-4. Compute how a small change in the current value of W and b will impact on the error.
+4. Then compute how a small change in the current W and b may impact on the error.
-5. Re-adjust W & b according to the error rate change relative to W & b, . (**Gradient descent**)
+5. Re-adjust W & b according to this error rate change relative to W & b, . (**Gradient descent**)
-6. Go back to step 2 for N iterations.
+6. Go back to step 2.
-7. When it is complete, we have the correct parameter for W and b trainned with the sample data.
+7. After N iterations or when the parameters converge, we stop and have the final value for W & b.
-8. Use the final W & b to make a prediction on how Pieter will do in each community.
+8. Use the sample from another community to build a model with different W & b.
+9. Make a prediction on how Pieter will do in each community with different models.

-#### Gradient descent
+### Gradient descent
 Step 3-5 is called the gradient descent in DL.
 First we need to define a function to measure our errors between the real life and our model.
-In DL, we call this error function **cost function**.
+In DL, we call this error function **cost function** or **loss function**.
 Mean square error (MSE) is one obvious candidate.

 $$
 J(W, b, h, y) = \text{mean square error } (W, b, h, y) = \frac{1}{N} \sum_i (h_i - y_i)^2